Benjas333/RussianRoulettePy/README.md

 |-f, --folders| Define the directories where files will be chosen from.|['Documents', 'Downloads', 'Music', 'Pictures', 'Videos', 'Desktop']|
 |-b, --bullets | Define the amount of bullets... lol. | 6 |
 |-p, --practice| If True, files will be moved to the Recycle bin instead of being removed.
 Except for 'baby' and 'extreme' modes.
 REQUIRES Send2Trash module instaled.| False|
-### Game Over
-Just type "exit" and you'll get a summary about your game stats.
 ## Features
 - Various game `mode`(s):